fustinoni-net/PiRobotPlatform/README.md

 ## Prerequisites

 ### Robots
-To use this library you mast have one of the supported robots based on the Raspberry Pi board or extend the library to support your own one.
+To use this library you must have one of the supported robots based on the Raspberry Pi board or extend the library to support your own one.
 Supported robot:
 * Pi2Go-Lite (http://www.pi2go.co.uk/) with a Raspberry Pi B+ (Should work with every Raspberry Pi models)
 * CamJam EduKit 3 – Robotics (http://camjam.me/?page_id=1035)